Zig-Zak/Zig-Zak.github.io/_projects/2025-RoboVoxel-CU.md

 The pipeline has three main pieces:

 1. **Synthetic dataset with a modified simulator**
-   - We build on a 2D spring–mass environment inspired by Evolution Gym.
+   - We modified a 2D spring–mass environment based on Evolution Gym.
    - For many random beams, blobs, and soft robots, we generate:
      - a **grayscale motion sequence**, and
      - a **color parameter image** (used inside the simulator).